rifqiabd/studyPBIS-5/04_courses/english-morphology-and-syntax-2/readings/sesi-2.md

 -   Menghubungkan kata, frasa, atau klausa.
 -   Contoh: _and_, _but_, _or_, _because_, _although_.
-- FANBOYS = for, and, nor
+- FANBOYS = for, and, nor, but, or, yet, so
+- correlative conjunction : either/or, neither/nor
+- subordinationg conjunction :

 ### 7. **Prepositions (Kata Depan)**